alchemical-lich/alchemical-lich.github.io/_posts/2024-3-24-DG-Campaign.md

 - Brandon's parents arrive from the airport as the storm intensifies.
 The agents do their best to keep Brandon separated from his parents.

-- Suddently, at the main door, another Brandon McGilll appears.
+- Suddenly, at the main door, another Brandon McGill appears.